 Introduction1

-" Purpose of the guideline 1
+" Purpose of the guideline1

-Neighbourhood design
+Neighbourhood design3

 " Neighbourhood design standards

+" Urban neighbourhood planning and design model

-Block design6
+Block design

 " Typical block layout

-Lot design
+Lot design7

 " Lot design standards

 Introduction

 Purpose of the guideline

 This guideline outlines the standards for the planning and design of neighbourhoods in Priority Development Areas (PDAs) in Queensland.
 A development scheme or interim land use plan (ILUP) may specify a different standard or specific response.
 Applicants may propose alternative, innovative solutions that meet the PDA-wide criteria in consultation with the Minister for Economic Development Queensland (MEDQ) and other relevant parties as appropriate.